-Increase engagement with other organizations, conferences, coalitions and alliances, ministerials and initiatives working on similar or complementary objectives, including but not limited to the Clean Energy Ministerial, International Energy Agency, Organisation for Economic Co-operation and Development (OECD), Organization for Security and Co-operation in Europe (OSCE), UN Development Programme, UN Framework Convention on Climate Change (UNFCCC) Conference of the Parties, World Business Council for Sustainable Development, World Economic Forum and World Energy Council to expand the reach of the Committee and leverage others’ investments, providing greater support to the design and deployment of resilient energy systems that provide access to affordable, reliable, sustainable, and modern energy for all and that help reduce GHG emissions and the carbon footprint of the energy sector in the region and support the shift to net zero GHG emissions.
+Increase engagement with other organizations, conferences, coalitions and alliances, ministerials and initiatives working on similar or complementary objectives, including but not limited to the Clean Energy Ministerial, International Energy Agency, Organisation for Economic Co-operation and Development (OECD), Organization for Security and Co-operation in Europe (OSCE), UN Development Programme, UN Framework Convention on Climate Change (UNFCCC) Conference of the Parties, World Business Council for Sustainable Development, World Economic Forum and World Energy Council to expand the reach of the Committee and leverage others’ investments, providing greater support to the design and deployment of resilient energy systems that provide access to affordable, reliable, sustainable, and modern energy for all and that help reduce GHG emissions and the carbon footprint of the overall energy sector, [including both energy supply and demand,] in the region and support the shift to net zero GHG emissions.

 Called on member States to provide needed resources and leadership to accomplish those additional or expanded activities that address the critical need to build energy resiliency in the ECE region and that cannot be delivered with existing regular budget resources.
 Requested the Bureau report progress on all activities of the Platform on Resilient Energy Systems during the thirty-second session of the Committee.